jldrnd/dioncoin_desktop/README.md

 electron-installer-redhat

-refer to ./make-deb.js and ./make-rpm.js
+refer to ./make-deb.js and ./make-rpm.js# dioncoin_desktop